PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: Results and Discussion

-The UAV used in the hardware experiments is equipped with a Qualcomm\textsuperscript{\textregistered} SnapDragon Flight, an Intel\textsuperscript{\textregistered} NUC i7DNK and an Intel\textsuperscript{\textregistered} RealSense Depth camera D435i.
-The tracker, planner and the camera run on the Intel\textsuperscript{\textregistered} NUC, while the control and state estimation run on the Qualcomm\textsuperscript{\textregistered} SnapDragon Flight.
-For state estimation, the IMU measurements of the SnapDragon and the images of its downward-facing camera are fused using a visual inertial odometry package \cite{sdVIO}.
+We run an extensive set of hardware experiments, where a UAV needs to go from a starting point to a goal location while avoiding unknown dynamic obstacles.
+The UAV used is equipped with a Qualcomm\textsuperscript{\textregistered} SnapDragon Flight, an Intel\textsuperscript{\textregistered} NUC i7DNK, and an Intel\textsuperscript{\textregistered} RealSense Depth camera D435i.
+The tracker, planner, and the camera run on the Intel\textsuperscript{\textregistered} NUC, while the control and state estimation run on the Qualcomm\textsuperscript{\textregistered} SnapDragon Flight.
+Note that the main onboard computer (Intel\textsuperscript{\textregistered} NUC) has similar computational power to the onboard hardware used in the recent literature (e.g.,~\cite{zhou2020raptor, chen2016online, sanket2020evdodgenet, wang2021autonomous}).
+For the controller, we run the approach presented in \cite{lopez2016low,watterson2020control} at 100~Hz to generate the desired orientation and angular rates from $\mathbf{p}(t)$ and $\psi(t)$.
+The commanded thrusts for the motors are then found from these attitude commands using a geometric controller~\cite{lee2010geometric}, which is run at IMU rate (500~Hz).
+For state estimation, we use a visual inertial odometry (VIO) package~\cite{sdVIO} running at 30~Hz that leverages an extended Kalman filter to fuse the IMU measurements of the SnapDragon and the images of its downward-facing camera.
+To obtain a high-rate state estimate, we then integrate forward the IMU (which runs at 500~Hz) between consecutive VIO estimates.

 The IMU of the RealSense camera is not used.
-All the computation of this UAV is running onboard.
+All the computation of this UAV is running onboard, and it does not have any prior knowledge of the trajectories and specific shape/size of the obstacles.
+The weights used for these experiments are \pantherweights{10^6}{1}{0}{0.05}{0.1}{1}{2\cdot10^4}{0.1}{1}.

-To generate dynamic obstacles, we use three other UAVs with a Qualcomm\textsuperscript{\textregistered} SnapDragon Flight, and equip them with a box-shaped frame of $\approx0.6\times0.6\times0.25\;m$.
-The obstacles are following trefoil-knot trajectories \cite{trefoil2020}.
-The agent does not have any prior knowledge of the trajectories and specific shape/size of the obstacles.
+To generate the dynamic obstacles, we use three other UAVs with a Qualcomm\textsuperscript{\textregistered} SnapDragon Flight, and equip them with a box-shaped frame of $\approx0.6\times0.6\times0.3$~m\textsuperscript{3}.
+The obstacles are following trefoil-knot trajectories~\cite{trefoil2020}.